The-Shadowserver-Foundation/api_utils/elasticsearch/README.md

 * types : optional comma separated list of report types to download
 * reports : optional comma separated list of mailing list names to query
 * log : path filebeat will read files from

+> The `state_directory` and `log` paths must exist and be writeable by the user setup to run the shadowserver_ecs_logger.py script as well as Filebeat or Elastic depending on your integration method.

 ### Example filebeat.yml